dtonhofer/prolog_notes/foreign_interface.md

   `PL_new_atom()` performs this automatically, returning an atom with a reference count of at least one.
 - [PL_unregister_atom](https://eu.swi-prolog.org/pldoc/doc_for?object=c%28%27PL_unregister_atom%27%29):
   Decrement the reference count of the atom.
 If the reference count drops below zero, an assertion error is raised.

+How does this work concretely?

+When your C function gets called, it is passed a `term_t`. `term_t` is a reference to a graph under management by the Prolog engine, i.e. a "Prolog term".
+In order to communicate information to the caller the `term_t` should be of type "variable" (i.e. an empty cell, an unbound variable, a representation of lack of knowledge).
+We don't care how that variable is named (maybe `X` or `_`) and actually can't find out.
+It could not even have a name.
+No matter: we just fill it with the newly allocated atom.
+If I understand correctly, this will increase the reference count of the atom by 1.
+Just before return, we need to decrement the atom's reference count by one, thus allowing the Prolog engine to garbage collect the atom properly once it has been finally dereferenced!

 **Getting/Using the special nil (i.e. the empty list): `[]`**